-Carrot pudding poke cake is a carrot cake poked with vanilla pudding and topped with whipped cream and sprinkled with graham crackers.
+Carrot Poke Cake starts with a boxed carrot cake mix that is then poked with a cheesecake pudding, topped with whipped cream, and sprinkled with graham crackers!

 A FUN AND EASY TWIST ON CARROT CAKE